zetxqx/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 }

-// Defines how important it is to serve the model compared to other models. type Criticality string const (
+// Defines how important it is to serve the model compared to other models.
+// Criticality is intentionally a bounded enum to contain the possibilities that need to be supported by the load balancing algorithm.
+Any reference to the Criticality field should ALWAYS be optional(use a pointer), and set no default.
+// This allows us to union this with a oneOf field in the future should we wish to adjust/extend this behavior. type Criticality string const (
     // Most important.
 Requests to this band will be shed last.